Compare theoretical and SymLab simulation results (generated by the Panel Flow add-on) of the pressure coefficient on a sphere.

 In the Create Result dialog, select the Binary tab.
 Select Divide from the list.

-In the Results tool palette, select Vector Fields->Position.
+In the Results Tool Palette, select Vector Fields->XYZ (position).
 Verify that X is selected as the Scalar in the Properties Panel.
-Drag and drop Vector Fields->Position onto the left-hand target in the Create Result dialog.
-Select Scalar to specify the x-position as the left-hand variable for the equation.
+Drag and drop Vector Fields->XYZ onto the left-hand target in the Create Result dialog.
+Select Scalar to specify the X-position as the left-hand variable for the equation.

 Click Create to create the scalar field x/R, which is equal to sin(theta).
-In the Results tool palette, select Scalar Fields->(Position:X / R), rename it sin(theta), and press Enter on the keyboard.
+In the Results Tool Palette, select Scalar Fields->(XYZ:X / R), rename it sin(theta), and press Enter on the keyboard.

 Create theta